zcobell/ADCIRCModules/README.md

 # QADCModules
 Implementation of routines used for to manipulate ADCIRC model files in Qt

+###Including QADCModules in a Qt Project
+1. Add the path to the Library to the .pro file.
+For windows this will be a DLL and Unix a .so

+        LIBS+= -L/path/to/library -lQADCModules

+2. Add the include path to the main header file to the .pro file

+        INCLUDEPATH+= /path/to/QADCModules

+3. Include the main header for the project in the source code

+        #include "QADCModules.h"

 ## Examples (so far)

 ###ADCIRC Meshes (fort.14)